johnbillion/action-wordpress-plugin-attestation/README.md

     version: 1.2.3

     # Optional.
 Maximum time in minutes to spend trying to fetch the
-    # ZIP from the plugin directory.
+    # zip from the plugin directory.
 Default is 60.
     timeout: 60

     # Optional.
 Whether to perform a dry run which runs everything
     # except for generating the actual attestation.
 Default false.
     dry-run: false

     # Optional.
-The URL where the plugin ZIP file is hosted (for
+The URL where the plugin zip file is hosted (for
-    # platforms other than WordPress.org).
+    # platforms other than wordpress.org).
 Default is the URL of
-    # the ZIP file on the WordPress.org plugin directory.
+    # the zip file on the wordpress.org plugin directory.
     zip-url: 'https://example.com/%plugin%-%version%.zip'
 ```